karan-chawla04/wordle-game/README.md

-# Getting Started with Create React App
+# Wordle Game with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was inspired by the NYT's wordle game and it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Hosted Link

+The game can be played at [Wordle - by Karan Chawla](https://wordle-karan.netlify.app/)

 ## Available Scripts